dancasmor/sPyMem/docs/source/ca3_content_addressable.rst

 .. code-block::

-	from sPyMem.hippocampus_with_forgetting import hippocampus_with_forgetting
+	from sPyMem.CA3_content_addressable import CA3_content_addressable

-	memory = hippocampus_with_forgetting.Memory(cueSize, contSize, sim, ILayer, OLayer)
+	memory = CA3_content_addressable.Memory(cueSize, contSize, sim, ILayer, OLayer)

 The full example can be found at `sPyMem Github <https://github.com/dancasmor/sPyMem>`_, and for other examples see `Test and applications <Test.html>`_ section.

-This model of memory can perform 3 basic operations: learning memories, reacalling learned memories and forgetting them.
+This model of memory can perform the 3 basic operations: learning memories, reacalling learned memories and forgetting them.
 Forgetting will take place automatically when an attempt is made to learn a memory with the same cue as a previously stored memory.
+The main difference with CA3 model is that it has two types of recall operations.
+The first is to recall the content from a cue, for which a cue or address is passed and the memory returns the rest of the content associated with that address.
+The second is to recall which addresses are associated with a piece of content.
+To do this, a piece of content is passed and the memory returns those addresses that match at least one 1 of the content with which they are associated.

 In order to carry out learning and recall operations in this model, it is necessary to consider the following.
 For learning operations, spikes need to be held for 3 time units at the input of the memory and no further operation can be performed until 7 time units later.
 In the case of recall operations, spikes must be displayed for a single time unit and 6 time units must be waited until the next operation.

-When performing a learning operation, the network stores a memory and, 8 time units after having started the operation, the memory returns the learned memory to its output.
-In the case of a recall operation, after 6 time units the cue used to start the operation will appear at the memory output and one time unit later the rest of the memory.
+When performing a learning operation, the network stores a memory and, 5 (and 7) time units after having started the operation, the memory returns the learned memory to its output.
+In the case of a recall operation, after 5 time units the cue used to start the operation will appear at the memory output and one time unit later the rest of the memory.

 For more information on this temporality, principles of operation, internal functioning, ... read the paper.